Greece calls on Chinese firms to bid for oil quest

 After a visit to Moscow in March, Lafazanis, who represents the far-left flank of the Syriza-led government of Alexis Tsipras, said that big Russian firms were expected to take part in the tender.

-The first drilling licences for three onshore and offshore blocks in western Greece were awarded last year.
-Greece’s Hellenic Petroleum - in a venture with Italy’s Edison and Ireland’s Petroceltic - and Energean Oil & Gas were the winners.
+The first drilling licenses for three onshore and offshore blocks in western Greece were awarded last year.
+Greece’s Hellenic Petroleum (HEPr.AT) - in a venture with Italy’s Edison (EDNn.MI) and Ireland’s Petroceltic PCI.L - and Energean Oil & Gas were the winners.

-Hellenic and Greece’s sole oil producer Energean, 45 percent owned by hedge fund Third Point, were the only two firms which bid for another three onshore blocks in western Greece in February.
+Hellenic and Greece’s sole oil producer Energean, 45 percent owned by hedge fund Third Point (TPOG.L), were the only two firms which bid for another three onshore blocks in western Greece in February.